luiz00martins/ccpt/CONTRIBUTING.md

 ---@version <Corresponding ccpt version or file version if the file is not directly related to a ccpt version (eg. installer)>
 ```

 - All functions must be members of a group, containing one or more functions.
 These functions must be below each other.
-Every Group has a comment with tha gruop name/function at the beginning:
+Every Group has a comment with the group name/function at the beginning:

 ```lua
 -- <Description/name> --